-Alison a Gomeroi woman from the NSW floodplain fringe, graduated with an LLM from Harvard in 2017.
-She was awarded the the Deans Scholar Prize for the Race, Gender and Criminal Law unit, which is awarded to LLM students in recognition of outstanding work in their first year international and comparative law courses.
+Alison is a Gomeroi poet, essayist and legal scholar from the NSW floodplain fringe of Gunnedah.
+As a 2017 Roberta Sykes Scholar, she graduated with a Master of Laws from Harvard in 2018.
+At Harvard, she was named the Dean's Scholar in Race, Gender and Criminal Law, which is awarded to LLM students in recognition of outstanding work in their first year international and comparative law courses.

-She completed a BA (Writing and Cultural Studies) and LLB (Hons I) at the University of Technology, Sydney in 2016.
-She was the 2015 National Law Student of the Year, 2011-2014 UTS Law Equity Scholarship recipient, and the 2015 Kuril Dhagun Indigenous Writing Fellowship recipient.
+She has also completed a Bachelor of Arts in Writing and Cultural Studies and a Bachelor of Laws with First Class Honours from the University of Technology, Sydney in 2016.
+She was the 2015 National Law Student of the Year, 2011-2014 UTS Law Equity Scholarship recipient, and the 2015 Kuril Dragon Indigenous Writing Fellowship recipient.

-Alison is currently a Research Fellow at the Jumbunna Institute of Indigenous Education and Research, University of Technology Sydney.
+Alison is a Senior Researcher at the Jumbunna Institute of Indigenous Education and Research, University of Technology Sydney.

 Defeatism and inevitability: the metaphors of black deaths in custody, Broadcast, ABC Radio - Awaye Review, 2020

 Fire Front: First Nations poetry and power today Review, Australian Book Review, 2020